Shuttle/shuttle-esb/transport-message.md

 public string CorrelationId { get; public set; }
 ~~~

-The `CorrelationId` is not used by the core shuttle-esb and you are free to use it to correlate your messages.
+The `CorrelationId` is not used by the core Shuttle.Esb and you are free to use it to correlate your messages.

 ### SenderInboxWorkQueueUri